Our History

 Recent News

-As an organisation dedicated to fuelling Catholic mission, we are introducing you to the people at ADF who are behind the flexible solutions, strategic advice and specialised services, and who help to deliver a different set of dividends.
-Meet Caroline!
-Caroline is one of our...
+As an organisation dedicated to fuelling Catholic mission, we want to introduce you to the people who are behind the flexible solutions, strategic advice and specialised services, and who help to deliver a different set of dividends for those we serve.
+For nearly eight years, Steph...

-Read More about Get to Know the ADF: Caroline Elliot
+Read More about Get to Know the ADF: Stephany Yang